PdxCodeGuild/20170724-FullStack-Night/Code/sam/capstone_proposal.md

 ###Specific Functionality:

-User will interact with game by using the arrow key and space bar as controls.
-As the user advances through the game, without colliding with an enemy, the high score data will be continuously updated.
+User will interact with game by using the uparrow or spacebar to jump.
+As the user advances through the game, without colliding with a block, the high score data will be continuously updated.

 ### Data Model:
 user accounts, including high score will be saved in a table in the database.